JelleVerstappen/6IICT-PROG4/recursion/Opdracht 2.6 Minesweeper/README.md

   <img src="Images/neighbours.png" width="200" height="200"/>
 </p>

 The class has several additional methods.
 First we will go over those that display the grid in the terminal.
-After completing each display method, check them by running a number of tests yourself.
-Using these display methods, you can also determine if all other methods and properties are implemented correctly.
+You can find these methods in the above file.
+You can use them to test if all other methods work.
+Before using these methods first check that the same variable names were used.
 * A `display_header()` method that accepts a message as an argument.
 This is a template that will be used in all other display methods.
 It will return a string containing the header of the display.
 The header consists of two parts.
 The first is the message, the second is the column numbering for the *grid*.

 In general the header will look as follows (assuming *SQUARE_SIZE*=9):